 Misconceptions of RN social work

-Here are some common myths that people about social work nursing.
+Here are some common myths that people have about social work nursing.

 - Being a social work nurse makes RNs less practiced